 She is neutral good, and her domains are Air, Good, Plant and Sun.
 Her favored weapon is the bow and arrow and her symbol is a single pure beam of light slicing into a mass of darkness, illuminating a single leaf on the ground.

 Her temples are built above the ground, but just beneath the canopy of the forest or jungle.
-Ailalea herself resides on the Amoria layer of Elysium, and accepts followers who are either Good or True Neutral.
+Ailalea herself resides in neutral-good Nirvana, and accepts followers who are either Good or True Neutral.

 Notes: Death by injury or disease, only.
 Some sort of reincarnation/transcendence/other upon 'natural death'.
 Create 'fallen sprites' that never made the change.